-Iaido (the art of drawing and cutting) is a Classical Japanese Martial Art, using live blade swords known as the Shinken, a master piece in itself.
-Today most Iaido practitioners use the Iaito sword, for daily practice, which is an identical copy of the Shinken but not having such a razor sharp blade, also identical in weight and balance, still a personal valuable piece to the practitioners.
+Iaido (abbreviated with Iai) is a classical Japanese sword art of the Samurai.
+Most Iaido practitioners use the Iaito sword, for daily practice, which is an identical copy of the Shinken but not having such a razor sharp blade, still a personal valuable piece to the practitioners.
 Iaido is concentrated on the quick and precise drawing of the sword from the scabbard (Nukitsuke), quick and precise and smooth cutting (Kiritsuke), removing the blood from the blade (Chiburi) and returning it back into the scabbard (Noto).
 The practitioner returns to his starting position while the eyes are still on the opponent and yet the practitioner is aware of other possible dangers.

 It is mostly practiced as solo (although some of the styles also include paired forms -